 Current Situation in Europe & worldwide

 Germany is about to join the other 13 European countries with legalized Same-Sex Marriage.
-The Netherlands was the first country ever with the right of equal marriage.
-Other states in Europe especially of Western Europe followed the example of the Dutch people.
-Belgium, Spain, Norway, Sweden, Portugal, Iceland, Denmark, France, Great Britain (without Northern Ireland), Luxemburg, Ireland, and Finland are countries with the same rights for gay and lesbian couples.
-In 7 countries of them, the right of adoption is legal for homosexual couples.
-These European countries are The Netherlands, Denmark, Sweden, Spain, Belgium, France and Great Britain.
-Hopefully, in the future, more countries not only in Europe but worldwide will legalize human rights for all people.
-Until then, we will keep on traveling the world as openly gay couple bringing the equal love around the world.
+The Netherlands was the first country ever with the right to equal marriage.
+Other states in Europe, especially Western Europe, followed the example of the Dutch people.
+Belgium, Spain, Norway, Sweden, Portugal, Iceland, Denmark, France, Great Britain (without Northern Ireland), Luxembourg, Ireland, and Finland have the same rights for gay and lesbian couples.
+Furthermore, in 7 countries, the right of adoption is legal for homosexual couples.
+These European countries are The Netherlands, Denmark, Sweden, Spain, Belgium, France, and Great Britain.
+Hopefully, in the future, more countries in Europe and worldwide will legalize human rights for all people.
+Until then, we will keep on traveling the world as an openly gay couple, bringing equal love around the world.

 After the overwhelming majority of votes to the Same-Sex Marriage, the next steps took some months.
 After passing the upper house of the German parliament, called Bundesrat, the German Bundespresident Frank-Walter Steinmeier (former active member of the Social Democratic Party of Germany SPD) signed the law on July 21st, 2017.
-The earliest possible date of a gay-marriage was estimated October 1st, 2017.
-Although there are still quite some logistical problems and bureaucratic steps to adopt, the first gay couple will get married already today, Sunday 1st of October 2017.
+The earliest possible date of a “gay marriage” was estimated October 1st, 2017.
+Although there are still some logistical problems and bureaucratic steps to adopt, the first gay couple will marry today, Sunday, 1st of October 2017.
 We can only add: LOVE WINS and may many more countries follow around the world.
 Maybe Australia is the next on the list and becomes the 25th country with marriage equality?